Flight Plan Elevation Profile Dock Window

 Online Elevation Data

 Note that the online elevation data does not cover all countries and currently ends at 60 degrees north.
-The data contains multiple known errors.
+The data contains several known errors.

 The calculation of online elevation points is limited to flight plan segments not longer than 2000 nautical miles to avoid overloading.
 Add more waypoints or calculate a flight plan to avoid this limitation.